 How does a 100% remote property purchase work with a property hunter?

 The property hunter conducts all viewings and sends detailed video reports.
 Contractual exchanges (offer, preliminary contract) are handled electronically.
-The notarized power of attorney allows the final deed to be signed remotely.
-At Home Select, approximately 25% of missions are conducted entirely remotely, primarily for expat clients or those based in Switzerland, the United Kingdom and the United States.
+A notarised power of attorney allows the final deed to be signed remotely.
+At Home Select, roughly 25% of missions are conducted entirely remotely, mainly for expat clients or those based in Switzerland, the United Kingdom and the United States.